 - Parasite commonly found in the intestinal flora of humans.
-Molecular studies have documented numerous genotypes including usually zoonotic organisms, so B. hominis infection is humans is likely more heterogeneous than suspect.
+Molecular studies have documented numerous genotypes including usually zoonotic organisms, so B. hominis infection in humans is likely more heterogeneous than suspected.

 - Global presence, found also in animals e.g., swine.

-- Taxonomic classification unclear.
+- Taxonomic classification is unclear.
 Based on RNA molecular analysis, B. hominis has been labeled as a stramenopile, similar to a large grouping of one and multi-celled protists such as algae, diatoms and slime molds.
+Confusion genomically also furthered as the organism has both a nuclear genome and organelle genome.

 - B. hominis historically used to denote infection but likely more diverse group of Blastocystis causes human infection.